Did you know that longevity has changed differently for different groups of pensioners?

-The NAPF Longevity Model set out analysis that demonstrates that the following groups experience different longevity trends.
-Try our Longevity Trend Group Finder Tool, just click on the left hand menu.
+The PLSA Longevity Model sets out analysis that demonstrates that different socio-economic groups each experience different longevity trends.
+To try our Longevity Trend Group Finder Tool (to find the VitaSegment for a particular postcode and pension) just click on the left hand menu.

 To understand how your scheme membership breaks down into these groups, find the IMD quintile value (where IMD quintile 5 refers to the highest level of deprivation and IMD quintile 1 refers to the lowest level of deprivation) for each member using the postcode data that you hold and the list accessible through the link below.
 For males you will also need to assign a pension amount grouping for each individual (one of <£5k, £5k - £7.5k,>£7.5k), measured as at July 2013.